ramrems/HelloReader-Privacy-Policy/privacy-policy.md

 ## 1. What Data Do We Collect?
 The HelloReader application may collect the following information:

--**Identity Information:** (If provided by the user or during login) Username, email address, age, first name, last name.
+- **Identity Information:** (If provided by the user or during login) Username, email address, age, first name, last name.
--**Device Information:** Device model, operating system (required for the application to function).
+- **Device Information:** Device model, operating system (required for the application to function).
--**Usage Data:** Reading history, preferred themes, watch and reading lists.
+- **Usage Data:** Reading history, preferred themes, watch and reading lists.
--**Messages:** Messages exchanged between users are not end-to-end encrypted.
+- **Messages:** Messages exchanged between users are not end-to-end encrypted.
 Messages are stored in the system but are not kept permanently and are deleted after a certain period.

 ## 2. Why Do We Use This Data?
 -To ensure the proper functioning of the application